 The Charanga scheme of work is followed from Reception to Year 6 to ensure a wide exposure to different genres of music, with lots of practical opportunities to explore and develop as musicians and singers.
 Music lessons are broken down into half-termly units with an emphasis on musical vocabulary while allowing children to talk about pieces of music using the correct terminology.
 Each unit of work has an on-going musical learning focus with lessons usually following a specific learning sequence:

 - Singing and Voice

 - Perform and Share

 Each lesson recaps prior learning through repetition of music and continues to build on this prior knowledge.
 Children are encouraged to re-listen to music and retrieve specific facts such as instrument use, genre and beat.
 This ensures a progression of knowledge and key concepts in each year group.
-Our school also has whole class ensemble teaching in Class 3, where children are taught 3 specific musical instruments.
+Our school also has whole class ensemble teaching across KS2, where children are taught a musical instruments (Ukulele for 2022-2023).
 These lessons incorporate teaching musical notation, singing, improvisation, performing and evaluating.

 Alongside our curriculum provision for music, pupils in KS2 can participate in additional 1:1 music teaching to learn a musical instrument with a peripatetic teacher.
 Our peripatetic music teaching is organised by the Local Education Authority.
 Instruments in the past have included the guitar, piano, keyboard, saxophone, and violin.
 Pupils that learn a musical instrument can sit examinations and perform at our carol concert, assemblies, and other events.